jethrojones/website/_notes/Sponsored Podcast Episode.md

 	* Education Talk Radio top 10%,
 	* Morning Motivation for Educators top 10%
 	* TLTalk Radio top 10%
+	* or choose from one of 37 other top 10% shows.
 * **Four branded audiograms** (five variations) promoted over 30 days on LinkedIn, X, Instagram, and Facebook.
 * **Release‑date control & evergreen hosting** — you decide when the episode drops for maximum impact.
 * **Post‑campaign analytics report** covering downloads and social impressions.